 Childhood sets the stage for success.
 These early years introduce basic academic and social skills that children carry with them throughout their educational journey.
 Yet, changes in location and lifestyle can interrupt this path.
 Educators, program instructors and administrators play a role in helping these individuals stay on track.

-The online bachelor’s in human development and family science with an emphasis in early childhood education in a mobile society trains you to support every individual in your classroom or program.
+The online bachelor’s in human development and family science with an emphasis in early childhood education in a mobile society trains you to support every child in your classroom or early childhood program.
 You’ll learn to develop respectful, engaging environments that encourage curiosity and foster personal growth.
 You’ll also understand how to connect with families and uplift the surrounding community.

-To impart this knowledge, this 51-credit-hour degree completion program:
+To impart this knowledge, this 48-credit-hour degree completion program:

 - Introduces you to factors that influence childhood development and learning